Approximating Electoral Control Problems: Approximations

+In the above program, the inequalities are so-called component-wise inequalities and ``$A x \geq a$'' is called the covering constraint.
+To prove that $\approvalccav\dash\weighted$ and $\approvalccdv\dash\weighted$ are in $\LOGAPX$-complete, we leverage a result from Kolliopoulos and Young~\cite{kol-you:j:approx-cip} showing that CIPs can be approximated within a factor of $O(\ln m)$. \footnote{The fact that both problems have the same complexity feels natural---and perhaps even obvious---as the two problems seem to be complementary: added votes that seem to correspond to votes that should not be deleted, and deleted votes that seem to correspond to votes that that should not be added.
+However that relationship does not provide any insights from a complexity perspective as there is no mechanism to prevent the deletion of registered votes in the above formulation.
+More concretely, this is exemplified by the fact that under 3-approval, ${\rm CCAV}$ is in $\P$ while ${\rm CCDV}$ is $\NP$-complete~\cite{lin:thesis:elections}.}

-We will first focus on contructive control by adding voters.
-For the sake of clarity, we first state the \LOGAPX-membership result as a separate proposition and subsequently invoke it to prove our \LOGAPX-completeness result.
+We first focus on constructive control by adding voters.
+For the sake of clarity, we state the \LOGAPX-membership result as a separate proposition and subsequently invoke it to prove our \LOGAPX-completeness result.